 - Overview: Strengths-Based Case Management services are delivered through BHS contracted service.
 Programs assist clients with severe mental illness who may have a co-occurring disorder and may be justice-involved to access needed mental health, medical, educational, social, prevocational, vocational, housing supports and rehabilitative or other community services.
-The service activities may include, but are not limited to case management, care coordination, referral, and linkage to needed services; monitoring services delivery to ensure member access to services and the services delivery system, monitoring of the client's progress, and plan development.
+The service activities may include, but are not limited to case management, care coordination, referral, and linkage to needed services; monitoring services delivery to ensure beneficiary access to services and the services delivery system, monitoring of the client's progress, and plan development.
 The SBCM model emphasis is on the structure of the program, supervision, and clinical services.
-The staff ratio is approximately 1:25. - Services provided include, but are not limited to: - Medication management which is coordinated outside the SBCM program in the FFS sector
+The staff ratio is approximately 1:25. - Services provided include, but are not limited to: - Medication management which is coordinated outside the SBCM program in the FFS sector - Strength Based Case Management - Rehabilitation and recovery services